greenriver/boston-cas/README.md

 The application uses [postgres](https://www.postgresql.org/) as a default primary data storage.
 Data connectors to other HMIS systems are not included in this release but a simple example method using CSV files is available.
 In Boston's deployment we have connections using various combinations of Microsoft SQL Server, SFTP of CSV and XML, and live API connections.

-We've developed locally on OSX using [homebrew](http://brew.sh/) and deployed to Ubuntu 16.04 using `apt` for dependancies.
+We've developed locally on OSX using [homebrew](http://brew.sh/) and deployed to Ubuntu 16.04 using `apt` for dependencies.

 ## Screen Shots
 ##### A Match in Progress